adrhill/iclr2025-sparse-autodiff/_posts/2025-04-28-sparse-autodiff.md

 We just saw that there is a discrepancy between the number of different colors $c$ and the input size $n$.
 This discrepancy typically gets larger as the input grows.
-The larger the ratio $n / c$, the more useful ASD will be.
+The larger the ratio $n / c$, the more useful it will be to leverage sparsity.

 {% include figure.html path="assets/img/2025-04-28-sparse-autodiff/demo/banded.png" class="img-fluid" %}
 <div class="caption">